ekavtaradze/final/processBook.md

 - Inspired by the prof suggestion of XKCD LOTR diagram: https://xkcd.com/657/
 - Interactive maps covered in class by Professor Harrison

-### Issued Faced when Choosing Visual Encoding Strategy
+### Issues Faced when Choosing Visual Encoding Strategy
 One of the main challenges we faced while undertaking this task was finding a data set that properly incorporated all the information our group wanted to present on the screen.
 As mentioned previously, our group changed the original viz scheme in light of the struggles faced when joining multiple data sets.